Ride Description

 What happens with all of the trash we generate in the forest?

 We do our best to make sure we follow the Leave No Trace principles.
 We make an impact on the environment in how we camp and what we do with our waste.
 Our waste reduction efforts include the intention to have NO single-use/disposable cups or water bottles.
-Everyone who does the ride will get a reusable, commemorative beer cup at the finish line and there will be markers to write your name on your cup so you don’t lose it.
+Everyone who does the ride will get a reusable, commemorative Klean Kanteen beer cup at the finish line.
+We’ll even have markers for you to write your name on your cup so you don’t lose it.

 What can I do to help reduce our impact?